RavenJFelix/ARC-Autonomous-Robot-Control-Language/README.md

 __ARC-Language__ or simply __ARC__ is a simplified control language for Robotic programming.

-This language was concieved initially by Raven Jyro Felix for the problem of programming for robotics.
+This language was concieved to solve the problem of the difficulty of programming for autonomous robotics.

 ## Purpose
 __ARC__ is designed to make the task of programming autonomous robotics